 Phenibut (β-Phenyl-GABA, β-phenyl-γ-aminobutyric acid, Noofen, Citrocard) is an analogue of the inhibitory neurotransmitter GABA.
 The addition of a phenyl ring allows Phenibut to cross the blood-brain barrier (BBB).
 Neurohackers prefer Phenibut when the goal is to raise GABA levels in the brain because GABA as a supplement cannot cross the BBB.

-Phenibut was developed in the St. Petersburg, Russia in 1963.
+Phenibut was developed in St. Petersburg, Russia in 1963.
 And it has since been used as a pharmaceutical used to treat PTSD, anxiety, depression, insomnia, alcoholism and other neurological disorders.

 GABA’s role is to keep glutamate, the primary excitatory neurotransmitter, from overwhelming you.
 Too much glutamate can cause a seizure, and too little GABA can put you in a coma.
 A healthy brain maintains a critical balance of GABA and glutamate.